Ja1993en/README-Generator/README.md

   ## Description

-  Created this README Generator that allow REAME files to be created in the comman-line.
+  Created this README Generator that allow README files to be created in the command-line.
 This will increase my efficiency.
-I will be able to spend more time focusing on completing projects.
+It will allow me to focus more time on completing projects.

 # Table of Content